brenderlogs/bayesian_coin_thing/README.md

 ![Demo Run](draw_demo.png)

+## setup

 Requires matplotlib and numpy.
 I run it using [Anaconda](http://continuum.io/downloads) on Windows, which comes with these packages installed.
-Just open the Python interpreter and type execfile('C:/path/to/coin_thing.py').
+Just open the Python interpreter and type `execfile('C:/path/to/coin_thing.py')`.